 'Brain on Fire' cases show benefits of dual-trained doctors

 Successful businessman and father Glen Carter is in a very different place than he was a year ago today.
 Last holiday season, he was hearing voices, seeing visions, and sputtering thoughts about his imminent death.
 His condition was soon reversed, thanks to a correct diagnosis by a UT Southwestern physician of a rare disease first documented in the book and film ‘Brain on Fire.’
-Read story
+Read the feature story.

 Summary: Successful businessman and father Glen Carter is in a very different place than he was a year ago today.
 Last holiday season, he was hearing voices, seeing visions, and sputtering thoughts about his imminent death.
 His condition was soon reversed, thanks to a correct diagnosis by a UT Southwestern physician of a rare disease first documented in the book and film ‘Brain on Fire.’